-Our doors can literally be mounted to any type of building.
-The two most common ways of fastening our door to your building is mounting the door directly to the buildings structure or using our Free Standing Header System.
-Consult with Diamond Doors or a Diamond Doors dealer to see what will work best for your application.
+Our doors can be mounted to any type of building.
+The two most common ways of fastening our door to your building is mounting the door directly to the buildings structure or using our Free-Standing Header System.
+Consult with Diamond Doors or a Diamond Doors dealer to see what will work best for your situation.

 No!
-By mounting our door hinges up in your truss, you should maintain your full wall height clear opening.
+Our door hinges are mounted in your truss, to maintain your full wall height clear opening.
 We can also miter the corners of the door to fit your building profile, or we can extend up past your roof line to achieve the full clear opening.

 A bi-fold door is well worth the investment within a couple of years.
 A Diamond bi-fold door has very few moving parts compared to a sectional overhead door.
 Plus, our bi-fold doors components are heavy duty and designed for commercial and industrial applications.

 If you open and close your door 10% of a day, a bi-fold is 90% efficient 90% of the time.
 A sectional door is typically only 50% efficient 90% of the time.
 Ultimately a bi-fold door will save you money on your heating bill!